Artega Automobile: SE

 The Artega SE was an all-electric battery-powered, short-lived version of the GT, using the same aluminum space frame and basic bodywork, but was powered by a pair of electric motors producing a combined 280 kW.
 On-board energy storage was a water-cooled battery pack that weighed 310 kg and stored 37 kWh at 350 Volts.
 At 1400 kg, the SE weighed more than the GT, but had slightly greater acceleration.
 The car's range was estimated to be 200–300 km, depending on driving style.
 Artega said that the price would be €150,000 (approx. US$212,500).

 Scalo

 The Scalo first appeared at the 2015 Frankfurt Auto Show.
 A refined version of the SE, the Scalo was considered the successor to the GT by Artega.
 Power came from two Voltabox electric motors that combined to produce 300 kW and 575 ftlb.
-The actively-cooled battery pack could store 37kWh of energy at 411 volts and combined Lithium-ion battery cells with supercapacitors.
+The actively-cooled battery pack could store 37 kWh of energy at 411 volts and combined lithium-ion battery cells with supercapacitors.
 The name of the car was borrowed from that of a famous racehorse.